Frank1o3/No-Recoil/SETUP.md

 2. Navigate to the directory where your script is located.
 3. Run the following command:

-python -m venv venv
+bash python -m venv venv

-## If you're using Visual Studio Code, after creating the virtual environment, close and reopen your terminals to ensure they're using the new environment.
+### If you're using Visual Studio Code, after creating the virtual environment, close and reopen your terminals to ensure they're using the new environment.

 ## Step 2: Install Required Packages

 Next, you need to install the necessary Python packages that the script depends on.

-1. Still in your terminal or command prompt, run: pip install -r requirements.txt
+1. Still in your terminal or command prompt, run:

+bash pip install -r requirements.txt

 ## Step 3: Edit the Script